aloyzzz/MAVERIC-Data-Viewer/README.md

 ### `GET /api/schema`

-Returns the full database schema in one shot — table metadata and column definitions for every table.
-This is fetched once on load and cached client-side.
+Returns the full database schema — table metadata and column definitions for every table.
+Fetched once on load and cached client-side.

 ```jsonc
 {